dkorolev/dotfiles/README.md

 ## Base Flow

-On a new system:
+## On a new system

+Run:

 ```
 sudo ./dkorolev_setup_system.sh
 ```

+Among other things this makes sure the users from the `wheel` group have passwordless sudo.

+Add those `wheel` users yourself, with `sudo usermod -a -G wheel USERNAME` for an existing `USERNAME`.

+I've made the user `toor` to have a dedicated prompt with `zsh`, but the choice is ultimately yours.

-To add a user:
+## To add a user

+First:

 ```
 sudo adduser --encrypt-home {name}
 sudo ./dkorolev_govern_user.sh {name}
 ```

-Then log in as this user in Gnome and run:
+Then log in as this user in Gnome and:

 ```
 ./dkorolev_setup_user.sh